Social science fiction: In English

-In the U.S. the new trend of science fiction away from gadgets and space opera and toward speculation about the human condition was championed in pulp magazines of the 1940s by authors such as Robert A. Heinlein and by Isaac Asimov, who invented the term "social science fiction" to describe his own work.
+In the U.S., the new trend of science fiction away from gadgets and space opera and toward speculation about the human condition was championed in pulp magazines of the 1940s by authors such as Robert A. Heinlein and by Isaac Asimov, who invented the term "social science fiction" to describe his own work.
 The term is not often used presently except in the context of referring specifically to the changes that occurred during the 1940s, but the subgenre it references is still a major part of science fiction.

-Utopian fiction eventually gave birth to a negative and often more cynical genre, known as dystopian: Aldous Huxley's "negative utopia" Brave New World (1932) and, Animal Farm (1945) and Nineteen Eighty-Four (1949) by George Orwell.
+Utopian fiction eventually gave birth to a negative and often more cynical genre, known as dystopian fiction: Aldous Huxley's "negative utopia" Brave New World (1932) and, Animal Farm (1945) and Nineteen Eighty-Four (1949) by George Orwell.
 "The thought-destroying force" of McCarthyism influenced Ray Bradbury's Fahrenheit 451 (1953).
 Examples of young adult dystopian fiction include The Hunger Games (2008) by Suzanne Collins, The House of the Scorpion (2002) by Nancy Farmer, Divergent (2011) by Veronica Roth, The Maze Runner (2009) by James Dashner, and Delirium (2011) by Lauren Oliver.

 Some movies speculate about human behavior and interactions placed in extreme and strange environment like Cube (1997), Cube Zero (2004), Cube 2: Hypercube (2002) or Platform (2019).

 The Chrysalids (1955) by John Wyndham explored the society of several telepathic children in a world hostile to such differences.
 Robert Sheckley studied polar civilizations of criminal and stability in his 1960 novel The Status Civilization.

 The modern era of social science fiction began with the 1960s, when authors such as Harlan Ellison, Brian Aldiss, William Gibson and Frank Herbert wrote novels and stories that reflected real-world political developments and ecological issues, but also experimented in creating hypothetical societies of the future or of parallel populated planets.
 Ellison's main theme was the protest against increasing militarism.
 Kurt Vonnegut wrote Slaughterhouse-Five (1969), which used the science-fiction storytelling device of time-travel to explore anti-war, moral, and sociological themes.
 Frederik Pohl's Gateway series (1977–2004) combined social science fiction with hard science fiction.
 Modern exponents of social science fiction in the Campbellian/Heinlein tradition include L. Neil Smith who wrote both The Probability Broach (1981) and Pallas, which dealt with alternative "sideways in time" futures and what a libertarian society would look like.
-He is considered the heir to Robert A. Heinlein's individualism and libertarianism in science fiction.
+He shares Robert A. Heinlein's conception individualism and libertarianism, in the tradition of Ayn Rand.

 Kim Stanley Robinson explored different models of the future in his Three Californias Trilogy (1984, 1988, 1990).

 Doris Lessing won the 2007 Nobel Prize for literature.
 Although known mostly for her mainstream works, she wrote numerous works of social science fiction, including Memoirs of a Survivor (1974), Briefing for a Descent into Hell (1971), and the Canopus in Argos series (1974–1983).

+In Polish

+The genre has been very popular in Poland.